 By Peter Hughes

 The power generation market is awash with misconceptions.
-Not the least of which is the misconception about who “invented” electricity — noting, of course, that electricity is a form of energy and it occurs in nature, so technically it was never “invented” but more accurately it was “discovered.”
+Not the least of which is the misconception about who “invented” electricity — noting, of course, that electricity is a form of energy and it occurs in nature.
+Technically, it was never “invented” but rather “discovered.”

 Some give credit to Benjamin Franklin’s experiments of 1752, when he reportedly used a kite and a key in a storm to establish the connection between lightning and electricity.
 But the truth about the discovery of electricity is more complex than a man flying his kite.

-Ironically, in the context of Great Britain’s power generation market — once the envy of free-marketeers around the world —we head back in 2019 toward technologies that may have been deployed by the ancient Persians to support our electricity network
+Ironically, in the context of Great Britain’s power generation market — once the envy of free-marketeers around the world —we head back in 2020 toward technologies that may have been deployed by the ancient Persians to support our electricity network.

-In January 2019, Sir David Attenborough, the 92-year-old British naturalist, delivered a compelling speech at the opening ceremony of the World Economic Forum annual meeting in Davos, Switzerland.
-He called on businesses and governments to find a “practical solution” to the issue of climate change, adding that without action on climate change, civilization would collapse.
+In January 2019, Sir David Attenborough, the 93-year-old British naturalist, delivered a compelling speech at the opening ceremony of the World Economic Forum annual meeting in Davos, Switzerland.
+He called on businesses and governments to find a “practical solution” to the issue of climate change, adding that without action, civilization would collapse.
 It was up to humans, he said, to use their natural problem-solving skills to find a solution.

-In April 2019, climate change protesters filled the streets of central London, bringing many of the streets to an eerie standstill.
-The Extinction Rebellion movement, backed by many senior academics, politicians and scientists, prompted the United Kingdom`s Environment Secretary, Michael Gove, to state that “the UK has not done nearly enough, suddenly in the past few years it has been inescapable that we have to act.
+In April 2019, climate change UK protesters filled the streets of central London, bringing many of the streets to an eerie standstill.
+The Extinction Rebellion movement, a UK climate change strategy activist group, backed by many senior academics, politicians and scientists, prompted the United Kingdom`s Environment Secretary, Michael Gove, to state that “the UK has not done nearly enough, suddenly in the past few years it has been inescapable that we have to act.
 The time to act is now, the challenge could not be clearer, you have been heard.”

 Our reliance on nuclear and gas-fired capacity cannot be understated and, in many regards, both forms of generation have suffered from lack of a clear, coherent energy policy and major under-investment.